SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 The above information is specified across one or more J2C entities depending on your application’s JMS message flow (Inbound, Outbound, or both).

-The Solace resource adapter includes several custom properties for specifying connectivity and authentication details to the Solace appliance.
+The Solace resource adapter includes several custom properties for specifying connectivity and authentication details to the Solace Message Router.
 Setting these properties at the Resource Adapter level makes the information available to all child J2C entities like J2C connection factory, and J2C administered objects.
 The properties can also be overridden at the J2C entity level allowing connectivity to multiple Solace message routers.

 Please refer to [WL-REF] and [JCA-1.5] for more details on configuring general JEE authentication options.
 The [Authentication](#authentication) section below discusses configuration of Solace specific authentication in more detail.